Eric Shanower: Career

 Shanower's first major published works were the Oz graphic novels, which are The Enchanted Apples of Oz, The Secret Island of Oz, The Ice King of Oz, The Forgotten Forest of Oz, and The Blue Witch of Oz released by First Comics and Dark Horse Comics between 1986 and 1992.
 They are collected in a single large volume titled Adventures in Oz, published by IDW.

 He has also written and illustrated a full-length Oz novel, The Giant Garden of Oz, and a collection of short Oz stories, The Salt Sorcerer of Oz.
 As an illustrator, he has worked on books by Oz historians, including The Wicked Witch of Oz by Rachel Cosgrove Payes, The Rundelstone of Oz by Eloise Jarvis McGraw, The Runaway in Oz by John R. Neill, and The Third Book of Oz by L. Frank Baum.
 Other Oz projects include his illustrations for Paradox in Oz and The Living House of Oz by Edward Einhorn.

 He wrote adaptations of L. Frank Baum's first six original Oz novels for Marvel Comics, illustrated by artist Skottie Young.
 The first, The Wonderful Wizard of Oz was released in a hardcover collection on September 2, 2009.
-The follow-up, The Marvelous Land of Oz began in November 2009 as an 8 issue monthly comic series, while the third mini i.e. Ozma of Oz began in November 2010.
+The follow-up, The Marvelous Land of Oz began in November 2009 as an 8 issue monthly comic series, while the third mini i.e. Ozma of Oz, began in November 2010.
 The fourth and fifth books, Dorothy and the Wizard in Oz and The Road to Oz, were also subsequently adapted by Shanower and Young for Marvel Illustrated.
 The collaboration concluded with their adaptation of the sixth book, The Emerald City of Oz.
+In 2020, the six Oz graphic novels were rereleased in three collected volumes.

-He wrote the comic series Little Nemo: Return to Slumberland for IDW.
+Shanower also wrote the comic series Little Nemo: Return to Slumberland for IDW.
 The first issue was released August 20, 2014.